 These credit card and passport covers provide protection from all RFID scanners.
 It’s so easy for someone to stand next to you on the subway with a scanner and steal the information from your credit card that you have in your purse.
 These covers are a cute and simple way to make sure your personal information stays safe and guarded.

 Six | Inexpensive Sunnies

 Definitely pack a few pairs of inexpensive sunnies.
 There’s nothing worse that running all through a foreign department store trying to find where you set down your designer sunglasses… I particularly like these because they have both black and brown in them so they can go with all your European neutral outfits, ha.
 They are only $12 so get two in case you lose a pair!

 Seven | Carry-On Wheelie Suitcase

-This brand of luggage claims to make the lightest suitcases in the world, which is convenient and necessary for all of us over-packers.
+The brand of luggage I linked claims to make the lightest suitcases in the world, which is convenient and necessary for all of us over-packers.
 Its wheels have full mobility so it’s super easy to maneuver through crowded airports and streets.
-The one I linked is the same one I used and is currently 80% off– yes.
 I would recommend getting a portable mini scale so you can weigh your luggage beforehand to make sure it meets the airline’s weight requirements– some of them can be really strict!

 Eight | Portable Charger